centrifuge/centrifuge-chain/pallets/rewards/README.md

 These currencies can also be moved from one group to another, in order to change the reward distribution of the associated accounts.

-The exact reward functionality of this pallet is given by the mechanism used when it's configured.
+The pallet itself can be understand as a wrapper for pull-based reward distributions, the exact reward functionality of this pallet is given by the mechanism used when it's configured.
 Current mechanisms:
 - [base](https://solmaz.io/2019/02/24/scalable-reward-changing/) mechanism with support for
 currency movement.